Instructor: Professor Hannah Israel

 skills and leads to an on-campus exhibit and to documentation of a focused body of work.

-Objective: This course will address several of the issues and skills helpful in developing your senior thesis exhibition.
+Objective: Objective: This course will address several of the issues and skills helpful in developing your senior thesis exhibition.
 Students will acquire knowledge and skills for developing an exhibition from marketing, staging, reception, presentation, and de-installation.
-Students will be required to participate in studio visit with the instructor and several group critiques.
+Students will be required to create 5 – 7 artworks for the exhibition or works that would equal/reflect same ambition and quality.
+Students are required to participate in studio visit with the instructor and several group critiques.
 Students will be required to attend Exhibitions and Lectures throughout the semester.
+Students are required to write a 2 – 4 thesis paper.
 Students will exhibit for two weeks Senior Thesis exhibition at the end of the semester, is required to hand in a portfolio (includes images of recent works and statement) and attend a final critique with the faculty.